 What’s Happening Now?

-A key component of the engagement process is to convene a Community Advisory Group (CAG) appointed by the City Manager to review the data, discuss the challenges and solutions, and provide a recommendation.
-Community Advisory Group meetings will be widely advertised and open to all.
-See schedule below.
+A key component of the engagement process is the Community Advisory Group (CAG) appointed by the City Manager to review the data, discuss the challenges and solutions, and provide a recommendation.
+View CAG membership here.

 Public Meeting Schedule (New Dates!)